-Review: Now That You See Me by Emma Bachelor
+Review: Now That I See You by Emma Bachelor

 That said, to me much of this relationship felt quite toxic.
 There were occasions when I wanted to shake the protagonist and tell her to get out of (and later, give up on,) the relationship for the sake of her own mental health.
 To tell her that leaving didn't mean that she was any less supportive of Jess, or that it meant that she was against trans women, it meant acknowledging that she deserved to be treated like something better than a doormat.
 I also wondered if, perhaps, there were problems in the relationship well before Jess came out.